dhamith93/shortcut/README.md

 Run the ./shortcut executable.
 A browser window will be opened with the URL to connect from other devices.

-Default port is `:5500`, but it can be changed by editing the `port.txt` file.
+Default port is `:5500`, but it can be changed by editing the `config.json` file.
 Make sure to add the semicolon before the port when changing.

 Files can be dragged and dropped / uploaded from the browser and can be uploaded/downloaded by anyone visiting the URL from the same network from any device.